mitryp/clear-formatting/README.md

 pip install clear-formatting
 ```

-The lib doesn't have any dependencies, so it'll install only one package.
+The lib doesn't have any dependencies, so the command above installs only one package.

 Import the `ValueFormatter` class and `formats` module: